 Over 50 years after its attempted destruction, the bridge still stands downtown as the only suspension bridge in the city’s history.

+The Sidaway Bridge runs from Sidaway Avenue to Berwick Road.
 It’s blocked off at the two ends, it has overgrown shrubs on private property obstructing your view.

-Even though it’s blocked off, if you really want to explore it, you’ll find your way in it’s not hard.
+Even though it’s blocked off, if you really want to explore it, you’ll find your way in, it’s not hard.

-Cedar Avenue Powerhouse
+6. Cedar Avenue Powerhouse

 The Cedar Avenue Powerhouse in Cleveland was once used to build parts for airplanes that were being used in WW2.

+The company once employed thousands of workers to man their powerful machines.
 The facility itself is huge.
 There is more than one building.
 It’s more of a cluster of buildings.

 It housed over half a dozen high-capacity steam-powered generators.
 Some of the largest in their time.